brendano257/FanTest/README.md

 ### Fan Configurations
 I'll only be testing a subset of all possible fan combinations on my system, which is housed in a CoolerMaster HAF 912 Mid Tower case.
 With support for a variety of 120mm, 140mm and a single optional 200mm fan, theres nearly infinite combinations available.
-Even with the six, 120mm fans I have available, there's a staggering 216 options (6^3) if you consider fans can be pointing in, out, or be altogether disabled.
-Assuming fans are better off than on still creates 36 (6^2) options, so I'll only be testing a small subset of these, relying on a couple hypotheses to test out.
-Of course, anyone is welcome to a more exhaustive testing on their own systems.
+Even with the six 120mm fans I have available, there's a staggering 216 options (6^3) if you consider fans can be pointing in, out, or be altogether disabled.
+Assuming fans are more useful on than off still creates 36 (6^2) options, so I'll only be testing a small subset of these, relying on a couple hypotheses to test out.
+Of course, anyone is welcome to a more exhaustive testing on their own systems as certain cases will almost definitely have different optimal performances.

 #### Configurations used